mesonbuild/meson/docs/markdown/Dlang-module.md

 To use this module, just do: **`dlang = import('dlang')`**.
 You can, of course, replace the name `dlang` with anything else.

-The module only exposes one funtion, `generate_dub_file`, used to automatically generate Dub configuration files.
+The module only exposes one fucntion, `generate_dub_file`, used to automatically generate Dub configuration files.

 ### generate_dub_file()
 This method only has two required arguments, the project name and the source folder.
 You can pass other arguments with additional keywords, they will be automatically translated to json and added to the `dub.json` file.

 **Structure**
 ```meson